ibm-cloud-docs/email-delivery/FAQs.md

 ## Why do emails take a long time to deliver?
 {: #why-emails-taking-long-deliver}

 Internet traffic congestion and SMTP server configuration issues can cause delivery delays.
-For more information, see [SendGrid - Troubleshooting Delays and Latency](https://docs.sendgrid.com/ui/account-and-settings/troubleshooting-delays-and-latency){external} or check with your email vendor.
+For more information, see [SendGrid - Troubleshooting Delays and Latency](https://docs.sendgrid.com/ui/account-and-settings/troubleshooting-delays-and-latency){: external} or check with your email vendor.

 ## Why do recipients not see emails in the inbox, but I see that they show as delivered?
 {: #why-recipients-not-see-email-but-shows-delivered}